SteveHicksCH/sic-code-finder-prototype/README.md

 ## Overview

 This web app allows you to enter keywords for a SIC code lookup based on the economic activities that make up a SIC Code.
+A SIC Code is an abbreviation of "Standard industrial classification of economic activities"

 ![Application Schematic Diagram](sic-code-finder-diagram.png)